ultimate-guides/ultimate-guide-98-data/README.md

 <img src="https://www.ultimate-guides.net/assets/ug98/img/fighters.GIF" align="right" width="32%"/>

 Every fighter require **fighter_id** is a unique id will be referenced in all documents (skills, weapons, fashions, etc).
-This is the structure:
+This is the structure of the json:

 ```json
 {